-The address is High Street, Cookham, Berkshire, SL6 9SJ, United Kingdom
+The address is High St, Cookham, Berkshire, SL6 9SJ, UK

-There is a small car park near the Gallery and other car parking around the village.
-The Cookham branch railway line connects at Maidenhead to the Reading/Paddington line.
-The Gallery is a level ten minute walk from the station.
+There is a small carpark near the Gallery and other parking around the village.
+The Cookham branch railway line connects at Maidenhead with the Reading/Paddington line.
+The Gallery is a level 10 minute walk from the station.

 Parking and Transport